jmfayard/des-vies-de-devs/LinkedIn Trap.md

 Since it is open source, I also put it here, put it on my website.

-You are free to publish it on LinkedIn, who definitely doesn't censor content that doesn't suit its purpose
+You are free to publish it on LinkedIn, who definitely doesn't censor content that doesn't suit its purpose but if you want to try for yourself please do it.

 You are free to publish on X.com ex Twitter, since Elon Musk is a big warrior of Freedom of Speech.